kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

 Helper functions manage conversational state within the notebook environment:

 - `ask` adds a `HumanMessage`, streams the LangGraph trace (showing tool calls and responses), and prints the latest assistant reply.
-A `developer_view` toggle can be enabled per turn to surface the exact messages shown to the LLM, its tool-call metadata, and the stored chat history for easier debugging.
+When `developer_view=True` the helper now prints a concise diagnostic package: the human prompt, the message history given to the model, any reasoning text exposed via `additional_kwargs`, the tool invocations, their outputs, and finally the LLM answer.
+Outside of developer mode, tool payloads are suppressed so notebook runs stay focused on the final reply.
 - `reset_chat` clears the shared chat history so repeated experiments start fresh.

 These utilities demonstrate how the planning assistant can be exercised without